Preston Popp

-Preston Popp (born December 8, 1999) is a Canadian soccer player who plays for the Des Moines Menace in USL League Two.
+Preston Popp (born December 8, 1999) is a Canadian soccer player who plays as a forward for the Des Moines Menace in USL League Two.

 Early life

 Born in Montreal, Popp is the son of Jim Popp, who was the general manager of the Canadian Football League team Montreal Alouettes at the time.
 He began playing youth soccer with CS Dollard, before moving to Mooresville, North Carolina at age ten.
 He played youth soccer with the Charlotte Soccer Academy and North Carolina FC.
 He then played with the New York Red Bulls Academy and the Toronto FC Academy.

 College career

 In 2018, he began attending the University of North Carolina at Charlotte, where he played for the men's soccer team.
 He scored his first goal on September 11, 2018, against the Elon Phoenix.
 In his freshman season, he was named to the Conference USA All-Freshman Team and the Conference USA All-Tournament Team.
 In his junior season, he was the Co-Golden Boot winner and was named to the Conference USA Second Team, and was also a Second Team Scholar All-American, United Soccer Coaches All-Southeast Region, and Scholar All-Region.
 He was also named to the College Sports Information Directors of America All-District III First Team.
 In his senior season in 2021, he once again won the Conference USA Golden Boot, All-Region honours, and was named to the Conference USA First Team.